Kražiai College

 The Kražiai College (Collegium Crozensis) was a Jesuit college (equivalent to a modern secondary school) in Kražiai, Grand Duchy of Lithuania and later Russian Empire.
 Established in 1616 in hopes to educate new generations of anti-Protestants, the college was one of the major cultural and educational centers in Samogitia.
 In 1620–1742, it shared premises with the Samogitian Priest Seminary.
 In 1844, the college was transferred to Kaunas.

 History

 Establishment

 Bishop Merkelis Giedraitis raised the idea of establishing a college in Kražiai, the first higher education institution in Samogitia.
 To that end, in 1608, he invited the Jesuits, bought them land and built a house for their needs.
 Merkelis died the following year; in his last will, he left money and land for the construction of a Jesuit monastery.
 Other patrons included Mikołaj Krzysztof "the Orphan" Radziwiłł who donated a palace, built in 1565, and Jan Karol Chodkiewicz who donated seven homesteads.
 The college was founded in 1613, and was called Collegium Chodkievicianum in honor of Chodkiewicz.
+It was the second Jesuit college in Lithuania (after Vilnius Jesuit College).
 The first class was held only in September 1616 in a temporary wooden house.
+In 1616, the Kražiai College was reorganized into a college with three compulsory classes: grammar, poetics and rhetoric.
 The construction of a permanent school began in 1618 (the ceremony of laying the cornerstone was attended by Grand Treasurer Hieronim Wołłowicz).
 At the time, the college already had about 50 students and 12 teachers.